Rizwan Aslam

-Mohammad Rizwan Aslam (born 23 February 1975) is a former Pakistani first-class and List A cricketer, who has over 1200 first-class runs to his name.
-He is a left-handed batsman and right-arm off break bowler.
+Mohammad Rizwan Aslam (born 23 February 1975) is a former Pakistani first-class and List A cricketer, who scored over 1200 first-class runs.
+He is a left-handed batsman and right-arm off-break bowler.

 Domestic career

 Aslam's brief domestic career included seven half-centuries and two centuries, with both of the centuries and five half-centuries being scored in first-class matches, while the rest in List A matches.

 At domestic level, he played in 24 first-class and 12 List A matches representing the Lahore cricket teams and Sargodha.
 He made his first-class debut for Lahore City on 20 November 1999 during the 1999–2000 Quaid-e-Azam Trophy, while he made his List A debut for Sargodha on 10 April 1999 during the 1998–99 Tissot Cup.

-In December 2002, Aslam slammed his career best knock of unbeaten 209 runs playing for Lahore Whites against Gujranwala during the 2002–03 Quaid-e-Azam Trophy, which helped the Whites to win over Gujranwala at a big margin.
+In December 2002, Aslamscored his career best score of an unbeaten 209 runs playing for Lahore Whites against Gujranwala during the 2002–03 Quaid-e-Azam Trophy, which helped the Whites to win over Gujranwala at a big margin.
 He was also the second highest run-scorer for Lahore Whites in that tournament, aggregating 295 runs.